0808 808 4000 Get help now

 If you do not give complete information to your IP about your assets and debts when you apply for an IVA, you could be committing a criminal offence.

-The IVA protocol
+The IVA Protocol

-The IVA protocol covers the following areas.
+The IVA Protocol covers the following areas.

-- What the IP should do to check your income and outgoings.
+• What the IP should do to check your income and outgoings.

-- Your creditors should normally accept your figures if they fall within set limits.
+• Your creditors should normally accept your figures if they fall within set limits.

-- Your IP should make sure you have had debt advice on the solutions available to you to deal with your debts.
+• Your IP should make sure you have had debt advice on the solutions available to you to deal with your debts.

-- What to do when your income and outgoings go up or down, and what should happen if you miss any payments.
+• What to do when your income and outgoings go up or down, and what should happen if you miss any payments.

-Not all IPs use the IVA protocol and, because each IVA can be very different, not all IVAs can follow the protocol.
-Make sure you ask about the IVA protocol before you agree an IVA proposal with your IP.
+Not all IPs use the IVA Protocol and, because each IVA can be very different, not all IVAs can follow the protocol.
+Make sure you ask about the IVA Protocol before you agree an IVA proposal with your IP.
 If your IP says that your case is not straightforward and you cannot have an IVA that follows the protocol, make sure you understand why.
 If you are not sure about this, contact us for advice.

-What about my home?
+What if I own my home?

-IVA protocol and your home
+IVA Protocol and your home

-If you propose an IVA that follows the IVA protocol and you are a homeowner, you will be asked to provide one or more valuations for your home before the IVA proposal is put to your creditors.
+If you propose an IVA that follows the IVA Protocol and you are a homeowner, you will be asked to provide one or more valuations for your home before the IVA proposal is put to your creditors.
 You can get a free valuation online, or you may have local estate agents that can provide you with a free valuation.

 The IP will agree on a valuation with you and will then work out your share of the equity.
 This will be based on 85% of the value of the property, taking away the value of any existing mortgages and secured loans.
 The following example shows how the IP will calculate your equity.

-- Your home is jointly owned with your partner and you have an equal share in the property.
+• Your home is jointly owned with your partner and you have an equal share in the property.

-- The home is valued at £150,000 and there is a mortgage in joint names with a balance of £98,000.
+• The home is valued at £150,000 and there is a mortgage in joint names with a balance of £98,000.

-- £127,500 (85% of the value of the home) take away £98,000 (the balance of the mortgage) equals a total equity of £29,500.
+• £127,500 (85% of the value of the home) take away £98,000 (the balance of the mortgage) equals a total equity of £29,500.

-- As the home is in joint names, your share of the equity will be half of the total that is worked out.
+• As the home is in joint names, your share of the equity will be half of the total that is worked out.
 So, your equity would equal £14,750.

 If your equity is greater than your debt

-If the value in your home (after any mortgage and secured loans have been taken off) is greater than the total amount of your debts, an IVA is not always a suitable solution.
-Contact us for advice.
+If the value in your home (after any mortgage and secured loans have been taken off) is greater than the total amount of your debts, it may affect the IVA proposal that an IP is prepared to make.
+For example:

 Re-mortgaging